stephansturges/Tator/readme.md

 4. **(Optional) Pin checkpoints manually** – if you want deterministic paths, call `huggingface_hub.hf_hub_download` (examples in `sam3integration.txt`) and set `SAM3_CHECKPOINT_PATH` / `SAM3_MODEL_ID` to the downloaded files.
 5. **Run the API** — once authenticated, start the backend as usual.
 Selecting “SAM 3” in the UI enables both the point/bbox flows and the new text prompt panel.

+### Segmentation Builder (bbox → polygons)
+The new **Segmentation Builder** tab scaffolds a conversion pipeline that clones an existing **bbox** dataset into a YOLO-seg (polygon) dataset using SAM1 or SAM3.
+The original dataset stays untouched; the copy is named `<source>_seg` by default and carries `type: seg` in its metadata so training can auto-enable mask losses later.
+Current build is a stub (jobs start and record planned metadata/layout) while the mask generator lands; COCO remains an internal bridge only.

 #### Experimental: Training SAM3 (box-only)
 > **Unstable:** this path is still changing.
 Training currently requires a checkout of the upstream SAM3 repo inside this project; expect sharp edges.